dieskim/countly-sdk-appcelerator-titanium-ios/documentation/index.md

 1. Go to: https://github.com/dieskim/countly-sdk-appcelerator-titanium-ios
 2. Download: count.ly-messaging-iphone-x.x.x.zip
-- RELEASE MODULE = count.ly-messaging-iphone-x.x.x-release.zip
+- RELEASE MODULE = count.ly-messaging-iphone-x.x.x.zip
-- DEBUGGING MODULE = count.ly-messaging-iphone-x.x.x-debug.zip (In case you need to debug something - this module version as Countly Debuggin enabled)
+- DEBUGGING MODULE = count.ly-messaging-iphone-x.x.x-d.zip (In case you need to debug something - this module version has Countly Debugging enabled)
 3. Move Zip to root of your Application
 4. Build Application - Titanium will automatically extract the module

 ### Register your module with your application by editing `tiapp.xml` and adding your module.